mchocho/Curses/README.md

-# Course-list-pdfs-
+# WeThinkCode_ Curses
 List of WeThinkCode_ modules and their accompanying docs.
-Follow @cletinic and say thanks.
+To say thanks follow @cletinic.